 The Chief Auditor shall define the annual and long-term objectives of Internal Audit.
-Within the framework of these objectives, Internal Audit shall, at least annually, formally document their risk assessment methodology, prepare an audit plan, and prepare an expense budget.
-Such plans include:
+Within the framework of these objectives, Internal Audit formally document its risk assessment methodology, and prepares audit plans, and expense budgets.
+These plans will be conducted at least annually and will include:

-- A risk assessment of all key business processes - A schedule of audits based upon the results of the risk assessment - A proposed budget which documents the level of resources and expenses that need to be committed to provide adequate audit coverage for the audit plan - · Flexibility to respond to special requests of senior management on a timely basis
+- A risk assessment of all key business processes - A schedule of audits based on the results of the risk assessment - A proposed budget that documents the level of resources and expenses that need to be committed to provide adequate audit coverage for the audit plan - Flexibility to respond to special requests of senior management on a timely basis

-The Chief Auditor shall review Internal Audit's planned activities for the coming year with senior management and the Audit Committee.
-The scope of this activity shall also be reviewed with appropriate management in each line of business.
+The Head of Internal Audit reviews Internal Audit's planned activities for the coming year with senior management and the Audit Committee.
+The scope of this activity will also be reviewed with appropriate management in each line of business.
+The audit plan is locked down on a quarterly basis.
 Any significant deviation from the approved internal audit plan will be communicated to the Audit Committee through periodic activity reports.